10 players to watch for the upcoming high school girls volleyball season

 Position: Setter

-Impact: Last season Dean had 948 assists, according to MaxPreps, which ranked 11th in the state and fifth in Division 2.
+Impact: Dean had 948 assists last season, according to MaxPreps, good for 11th in the state and fifth in Division 2.
 She was also McFarland's leader in serving aces and was second on the team in digs.
-The successful junior year earned her WVCA second-team all-state honors.
+The successful junior year earned her Wisconsin Volleyball Coaches Association second-team all-state honors.

 Quotable: "If you were to put together a prototype for the type of player you want a setter to be, Ava would fit that mold absolutely perfectly," McFarland coach Tommy Moriarty said.
 "She’s competitive, tenacious, confident, assertive, humble, intuitive, and she is very thoughtful about how she views the game.
 Ava is the type of player to jump on a team and instantly make them better not only because of her skill, but all the other pieces she brings to the table.
 She finds a great balance of playing with joy while also igniting the competitive fire within her teammates.
 I can’t wait to see what she does her senior season."